-Figure 5.7: (a) Thwaites grounding-line position as a function of time for the width experiments. (b) Bedrock depth (m, solid black line) and VW3 width (km, dashed gray line).
+Figure 5.7: (a) Thwaites grounding-line position as a function of time for the width experiments. (b) Bedrock depth and VW3 width.

-Figure 5.8: (a) Thwaites grounding-line position as a function of time for the buttressing experiments. (b) Bedrock depth (m, solid black line) and VW3 width (km, dashed gray line).
+Figure 5.8: (a) Thwaites grounding-line position as a function of time for the buttressing experiments. (b) Bedrock depth and VW3 width.